mgroupntua/Solvers/theory/ch3_1_feti1.md

 preconditioner, as well as the resulting reduction of PCG iterations falls between that of Dirichlet and lumped preconditioner.

-# Remarks
+# FETI-1 Remarks
-FETI-1 is an efficient DDM that exhibits good scalability, namely the iterations required to converge do not increase as the number of subdomain increases.
+FETI-1 is an efficient DDM that exhibits good scalability, namely the iterations required to converge do not increase as the number of subdomains increases.
 This makes it applicable to large scale simulations run on computing systems with a lot of networked computers.
 Its disadvantages are caused by the existence of floating subdomains, the processing of which is difficult and very sensitive to accuracy loss.
 Floating subdomains and rigid body motions also cause problems when FETI-1 is applied to dynamic problems.